 It’s cold, it’s dark, everything’s closed.
+Here we are again.
 How are you coping with winter lockdown?

 Remember when lockdown first became a reality, back in Spring 2020?
 As March turned into April and the seasons started changing, I kept repeating the same thing to anyone who would listen: “well, at least it’s not winter…it would be so much worse in winter.”